Current

 Actions in compliance:

-• Increase in seizures: the fiscal authorities reported a 15% increase in seizures of counterfeit products in the first quarter of 2025.
+• Increase in seizures: Resolution reported a 15% increase in seizures of counterfeit products in the first quarter of 2025.

 The protection of tangible and intangible assets is essential for business competitiveness.